whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-15-Popsugar-Must-Have-May2015-Review.md

 <br>

 ![Popsugar Box May 2015 Kitsch Necklace](/images/PopsugarMay2015KitschNecklace.jpg)
-<a href="http://www.mykitsch.com/trid-true-y-shaped-necklace/">Kitsch Tri'd & True Y-Shaped Necklace</a> $32
+<a href="http://www.mykitsch.com/trid-true-y-shaped-necklace/">Kitsch Tri'd & True Y-Shaped Necklace</a>, $32

 <p>This was an item they revealed prior but it seemed so long ago that I forgot all about it.
 But sadly, my necklace arrived broken.
 It looks fine from the front, but behind the display where the necklace actually gathers, it broke hence unwearable.
 I reached out to their customer service (email is their only method) and we'll see what they have to say about it.</p>

 <p>It does make me believe that the necklace itself is such a delicate piece and I'm not sure about the quality if it can break so easily.
+It's also long, 36 inches long.
 Plus I'm more of a gold person so this necklace failed to impress me.</p>
 <br>

 ![Popsugar Box May 2015 Middle Kingdom Vase](/images/PopsugarMay2015MiddleKingdomVase.jpg)
-<a href="http://www.mkporcelain.com">Middle Kingdom</a> Mini Plum Vase in Coral Red. $20
+<a href="http://www.mkporcelain.com">Middle Kingdom</a> Mini Plum Vase in Coral Red, $20
 <p>Omg, this vase is so cute, I love it!
 It's a little bit smaller than my iPhone 6 Plus, which makes it perfect to display a single stem of flower.
-And the color will is a poppin red, which brightens up any room.</p>
+And the color is poppin red, which will brighten up any room.</p>
 <p>Middle Kingdom is all about reviving Chinese porcelain traditions for a modern audience, and I can definitely see it being represented well in this vase.
 I looked at where I can buy some more (they don't sell it on their website) and there's a trend of it being sold in Art Museums, that's definitely a good sign.</p>
 <br>